How Urgent Care Centers Are Valued

 Reimbursement pressure: clinics with rates locked at below-market commercial reimbursement get discounted because buyers assume the contracts will renew at lower rates.

-Malpractice claims history: any claims in the trailing 5 years gets diligenced thoroughly and can affect multiple by 0.5-1x EBITDA.
+Malpractice claims history: any claims in the trailing 5 years gets diligenced thoroughly and can affect multiple by platform-tier earnings multiples.

 Hospital systems buy urgent care for outpatient referral funnels into their specialty practices and inpatient base.
-They typically pay 6-9x EBITDA but offer cleanest exits — full cash, no earnout, no roll-over equity required.
+They typically pay platform-tier earnings multiples but offer cleanest exits, full cash, no earnout, no roll-over equity required.

 PE platforms pay top of range (10-13x) but typically require seller roll-over (10-25% rolled equity) and earnouts tied to EBITDA performance over 2-3 years.
 Best path if you want to participate in further upside.